-The ROA serves as the Oversight and Scheme Management Body for the ROC program.
-The ROA is responsible for approving ROC Certifying Bodies and creates documentation, systems, and processes.
+The ROA serves as the Oversight and Scheme Management Body for the Regenerative Organic Certified® program.
+The ROA is responsible for approving Certifying Bodies and creates documentation, systems, and processes.
 The ROA aims to promote holistic agricultural practices that build upon the United States Department of Agriculture's National Organic Program (USDA/NOP Organic) and other internationally recognized standards.

-The ROA board is made up of experts in farming and ranching, land management, animal welfare, and worker fairness; and oversees the development, implementation, and maintenance of the Regenerative Organic CertifiedTM (ROCTM) program.
-Current board members and ROC supporters are listed on the ROC website, RegenOrganic.org.
+The ROA board is made up of experts in farming and ranching, land management, animal welfare, and worker fairness; and oversees the development, implementation, and maintenance of the Regenerative Organic Certified® program.
+Current board members and ROA supporters are listed on the website, RegenOrganic.org.

-1.2 About ROC Certifying Bodies
+1.2 About ROA Approved Certifying Bodies

 ROA has contractual agreements with approved Certifying Bodies.
-Operations seeking to gain ROC will work initially with the ROA directly for the eligibility application and then are paired with one of the contracted Certifying Bodies for the certification process of document review, on-site audit, final technical review, and certification decision.
+Operations seeking to gain Regenerative Organic Certified® will work initially with the ROA directly for the eligibility application and then are paired with one of the contracted Certifying Bodies for the certification process of document review, on-site audit, final technical review, and certification decision.
 The ROA will issue the final certificate.
-A list of current approved Certifying Bodies is maintained on the ROC website Resources page. page.
+A list of current approved Certifying Bodies is maintained on the ROA website Resources page.

-1.3 The Structure of ROC
+1.3 The Structure of Regenerative Organic Certified®

-The ROC program encompasses three pillars: Soil Health, Animal Welfare, and Social Fairness.
-In line with these pillars, the ROC program aims to:
+The Regenerative Organic Certified® program encompasses three pillars: Soil Health, Animal Welfare, and Social Fairness.
+In line with these pillars, the program aims to: